FestusMutie/Favoriteband/README.md

 ####  Website for my all time favourite band, 28 March,2021
 #### By Festus Mutie
 ## Description
-This is a website specifically developed to showcase my favourite band journey in the music industry since it started in early 90s.In this website,you will find a list of the band members,their biographies and songs together with their links on youtube.
+This is a website specifically developed to showcase my favourite band journey in the music industry since it started in early 90s.In this website,you will find a list of the band members,their biographies and songs together with their links on youtube for easy access.
 ## Setup/Installation Requirements
 Essentially,all you need to do is just follow this link https://festusmutie.github.io/Favoriteband/  to access the website.
 ## Known Bugs